Exact orbifold fillings of contact manifolds: Introduction

 \begin{thmintro} Let $B(k,n)$ denote the contact manifold given by the link of the singularity $z^k_0+\ldots+z^k_n=0$.
 Let $W$ be an exact orbifold filling of $B(k,n)$.
 If $k<n$ and $p$ is an orbifold singularity of $W$, then we have the following. \begin{enumerate} \item $|\stab_p|$ divides $k!$. \item If $k<\frac{n+1}{2}$, then $|\stab_p|$ divides $(k-1)!$. \item If $k=\frac{n+1}{2}$ and is not divided by a non-trivial square, then $|\stab_p|$ divides $(k-1)!$. \end{enumerate} \end{thmintro}

 For $k=2,n=3$, \Cref{thm:order_Brieskorn} implies that any exact orbifold filling of the cosphere bundle $ST^*S^3$ is a manifold.
-Such property is preserved under products and Lefschetz fibrations by the following.
-In fact, from the proof of \Cref{cor:order_dilation}, all the restrictions of singularities in \Cref{thm:order_Brieskorn} are preserved under products and Lefschetz fibrations.
+Such property is preserved under products and Lefschetz fibrations by the following result.
+(In fact, from the proof of \Cref{cor:order_dilation} one can see that all the restrictions of singularities in \Cref{thm:order_Brieskorn} are preserved under products\footnote{For example, the order of an orbifold singularity of a filling of $\partial (\{z^k_0+\ldots+z^k_n=1\}\times \{z^{k'}_0+\ldots+z^{k'}_n=1\})$ would divide $\min\{k!,k'!\}$ when $k,k'<n$.} and Lefschetz fibrations.)

-\begin{corintro} Let $S$ be the minimal subset of Liouville domains with vanishing first Chern class that contains $T^*S^3$ and such that products of Liouville domains in $S$ are also in $S$, and the total space of any Lefschetz fibration with regular fiber in $S$ is also in $S$.
+\begin{corintro} Let $S$ be the minimal subset of the set of Liouville domains with vanishing first Chern class that contains $T^*S^3$ and such that products with Liouville domains in $S$ are also in $S$, and that the total space of any Lefschetz fibration with regular fiber in $S$ is also in $S$.
 Then, for every $W\in S$, any exact orbifold filling of $\partial W$ is a manifold. \end{corintro} For example, \Cref{cor:order_dilation} applies to the link of a singularity in the form of $z_0^2+z_1^2+z_2^2+z_3^2+p(z_4,\ldots,z_n)$ for a polynomial $p$ which has an isolated singularity at $0$. \begin{thmintro} Let $W$ be an exact orbifold filling of the lens space $(L(k;1,\ldots,1)=S^{2n-1}/(\ZZ/k\ZZ),\xi_{\std})$ for $n\ge 2$.
-Then the following holds. \begin{enumerate} \item $|\stab_p|$ divides $k!$. \item If $k<n$, then $|\stab_p|$ divides $k^n$.
+Then the following holds for any singular point $p\in W$. \begin{enumerate} \item $|\stab_p|$ divides $k!$. \item If $k<n$, then $|\stab_p|$ divides $k^n$.
 In particular, if $k$ is a prime, then $|\stab_p|=k$. \end{enumerate} \end{thmintro}

 It was proved in \cite{Zho} that $(\mathbb{RP}^{2n-1},\xi_{std})$ is not exactly fillable when $n\ne 2^k$.
 The key step is to deduce that $\dim H^*(W;\QQ)\le 2$ for an exact filling $W$ of $\mathbb{RP}^{2n-1}$.
 Although considering exact orbifold fillings does not yield a new proof of the results in \cite{Zho}, it provides an explanation of the fact that $\dim H^*(W;\QQ)\le 2$, since $\dim H^*_{\CR}(\CC^n/(\ZZ/2\ZZ);\QQ)=2$.
 It is moreover plausible that exact orbifold fillings of $(\mathbb{RP}^{2n-1},\xi_{\std})$ are unique when $n\ge 3$; the following result provides some evidence for this conjecture.